Generic Name: bosutinib (boe SUE tin ib)

 asthma, chronic obstructive pulmonary disease (COPD), or other breathing disorder.

 Do not use Bosulif if you are pregnant.
 It could harm the unborn baby.
 Tell your doctor right away if you become pregnant during treatment.
-Use effective birth control while you are using this medication and for at least 30 days after your treatment ends.
+Use effective birth control while you are using this medication and for at least 1 month after your last dose.

 It is not known whether bosutinib passes into breast milk or if it could harm a nursing baby.
-You should not breast-feed while using this medicine.
-After you stop taking Bosulif, ask your doctor how long to wait before breast-feeding again.
+You should not breast-feed while using this medicine and for at least 1 month after your last dose.

 How should I take Bosulif?